brabster/tw-site/src/pages/articles/2019-01-17-spring-boot-performance-part-2/index.md

 ## Spring Security

 The next thing we can check easily is whether Spring Security is causing the problem somehow.
-Like the cases above, we've got well tried and tested software running with Spring Boot's sensible defaults, so it yet again seems unlikely.
+Like the cases above, we've got well tried and tested software running with Spring Boot's sensible defaults, so yet again, it seems unlikely.
 Something's causing the poor performance and Spring Security does lots of things though, like authentication and session management.
 We're running out of possible causes though so let's give it a try.

 The quick and easy way to check whether something that Spring Security is autoconfiguring in is causing the problem is to just omit the dependency.
 Let's delete `spring-security-web` and `spring-security-config` from our `pom.xml`.
 We can see there's less happening on startup, but will it handle the load better?
 Let's run the test.